 The number of stress cycles that must be included in the Miner's summation varies with the application.
 As a rule of thumb, Sohre (1965) states that a typical startup involves from 10 to 20 high-stress cycles.
-The authors' experience is in general agreement with this, although they have seen startups having as few as seven such cycles.
 The exact number of cycles that have to be considered in the Miner's summation is determined by converting the minimum and maximum torque values into cyclic stresses via Equations (6) and (7).
 These cyclic stresses should then be compared to the shear endurance limit obtained from Equation (14) since the only cycles that contribute to fatigue damage are those where the cyclic stress exceeds the endurance limit.
 All such cycles need to be included in the Miner's summation.
 All other cycles can be discarded.